Are you familiar with the global public speaking phenomenon?

 Where does it start?

-Limiting beliefs extend way beyond our presentation skills; here are some of the common ones:
+Limiting beliefs extend way beyond our presentation skills and the public speaking phenomenon.

 – I’m not smart enough